 - Think about the user and their experience (link)

-- Join Facebook groups and networking groups for business owners and freelancers (link)
+- Join Facebook groups and networking groups for business owners and freelancers (link) (EDITORS NOTE: We’ve also published an excellent compilation of networking tips that would definitely be helpful for web designers)

 - Never be afraid to apply for a web design job (link)